detsam/indepstate-cc/README.md

 # Order Execution Gateway

 Electron application that executes trading orders received from various sources through pluggable adapters.
 Order cards remain in the interface after an order is placed and collapse to a header with a colored status dot that reflects the position lifecycle:

-- **blue** – order placed, waiting for fill
+- **orange** – order placed, waiting for fill
-- **yellow** – position opened
+- **blue** – position opened
 - **green/red** – position closed in profit/loss

 A lightweight event bus emits `order:placed`, `position:opened` and